Codecademy/docs/content/react/concepts/state/state.md

 ---
-Title: 'State'
+Title: "State"
-Description: 'The state object is where we store data in a component that is expected to change over time.
-When the state object changes, the component re-renders.'
+Description: "The state object is where we store data in a component that is expected to change over time.
+When the state object changes, the component re-renders."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'State'
+  - "State"
-  - 'Props'
+  - "Props"
-  - 'DOM'
+  - "DOM"
-  - 'React'
+  - "React"
 CatalogContent:
-  - 'react-101'
+  - "react-101"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`state`** object holds data in a [component](https://www.codecademy.com/resources/docs/react/components) that is expected to change over time.
 It is created and maintained by the component itself, and when it changes, the component re-renders.